 - Social work

-The full complement of services offers comprehensive diagnosis, treatment, counseling, speech/language/occupational therapies, supportive services, preschool inclusion classes at Head Start, and programs for children with autism spectrum disorders, as well as specialized services for adults and parents.
+Services can include any of the following: comprehensive diagnosis, treatment, counseling, speech/language/ occupational therapies, supportive services, preschool inclusion classes at Head Start, programs for children with autism spectrum disorders, specialized services for adults and parents.

-Multi-disciplinary services are available for persons of all ages challenged with developmental, intellectual, autism, or neurological disabilities.
-Follow-up and advocacy services are provided, and Medicaid, Medicare, and some third-party insurance are accepted.
+Follow-up and advocacy services are available.
+Medicaid, Medicare, and some third-party insurance accepted.

-Clinical Services are offered at the Elizabeth W. Pouch Center for Special People, located at657 Castleton Avenue, Staten Island, NY 10301.
+Location: Elizabeth W. Pouch Center for Special People, 657 Castleton Avenue, Building A, Staten Island, NY 10301.